Helpful Ways to Learn About Compound Words

 - When your older child is spelling, it may not be obvious when to combine two or more words into one.

-- There are actually three kinds of compound words.
+- There are three kinds of compound words.
 In kindergarten and grade one, we learn about closed compound words.

 - For your information: As your child reads and sees more words in a text, she learns there are open and hyphenated compound words.